k0d3K/Inception/README.md

 ### 🌐 Manda

 Connect to `<your-login>.42.fr` on firefox.
 It handles self-signed certificates best.
-You will see a warning "Potential Security Risk Ahead" due to self-signed certificate, you can safely click oin `Advanced...` and then `Accept the Risk and Continue`.
+You will see a warning "Potential Security Risk Ahead" due to self-signed certificate, you can safely click on `Advanced...` and then `Accept the Risk and Continue`.

 ### Redis cache system

-To check that the Redis chache sytemt is working proprely you can ping the server inside the Redis container:
+To check that the Redis chache system is working properly you can ping the server inside the Redis container:
 ```
 docker exec -it redis sh
 redis-cli -h redis ping